The Seal of the Nantucket Historical Association

 1897, Old Mill acquired.

 1930, Whaling Museum opened.

-Opened to the public in 1930, the Whaling Museum is the NHA’s flagship, attracting over 90,000 visitors each year.
-Sanderson’s collection of whaling gear made up the bulk of the exhibit in Sanderson Hall, where lectures on whaling history were presented during the summer.
-Significant collections of scrimshaw, marine paintings and ship portraits, South Seas ethnographic material, the skeleton of a forty-three-foot finback whale that washed up on the north shore in 1967, and the original Fresnel lens from the Sankaty Lighthouse provide visitors with an insight into Nantucket’s whaling history.
+The Whaling Museum is the NHA’s flagship, attracting over 90,000 visitors annually.
+Sanderson’s collection of whaling gear made up the bulk of the exhibits in Sanderson Hall, where lectures on whaling history were presented during the summer.
+Significant collections of scrimshaw, marine paintings and ship portraits, and South Seas ethnographic material provided visitors with an insight into Nantucket’s whaling history.

 1946, the Town of Nantucket deeded the Old Gaol and adjacent House of Corrections to the NHA.